Explosive eruption rocks volcano on Caribbean's St. Vincent - WTMJ

 John Renton, a school principal who was in charge of one shelter, said in a phone interview that they had plenty of masks and other personal protective equipment but needed more cots.
 While talking, he was interrupted by a phone call from a government official asking about the state of things.
 “We’re over capacity,” he responded, noting that the shelter could hold 75 people and was already filled up.

-Meanwhile, the government warned of water shortages amid the pandemic given that people were stocking up after the alert was issued Wednesday following days of seismic activity around La Soufriere.
+Meanwhile, the government warned of water shortages given that people were stocking up after the alert was issued.

 Scientists alerted the government about a possible eruption after noting a type of seismic activity at 3 a.m. on Thursday that indicated “magma was on the move close to the surface,” Joseph said.